Ethos-lab/erebus-AR_access_control/README.md

 ## Prerequisites
 Please ensure you have the following environments setup with all the dependencies to be able to reproduce the artifacts in the paper.
 There are two options to configure the execution environment.
-We recommend using **Dockerfile** for simplicity.
+We recommend **Dockerfile** for simplicity.

 #### Option1) Dockerfile
 Test environment: Ubuntu 20.04 LTS, Docker version 24.0.4

 *Build Docker image*

 Install the appropriate [Docker Engine](https://docs.docker.com/engine/install/) depending on your OS and build the docker image using `bash docker_build.sh`.
 The script generates a docker image named `sbu:erebus`.

 #### Option2) Anaconda virtual environment